rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Witch.md

 Most Hexes also gain an additional effect for each other effect you're concentrating on.

-- **Hex: Frail.** The target has -1 Defense, and -1 for each other effect you're concentrating on. *Descrição:* Você
+- **Hex: Ossos de gesso.** The target has -1 Defense, and -1 for each other effect you're concentrating on. *Descrição:* As extremidades do alvo começam a tremer, ele fica pálido e perde o foco.

-- **Hex: Drain.** Your first ally each turn that hits the target recovers (your Presence mod.)
+- **Hex: Sangue de seiva.** Your first ally each turn that hits the target recovers (your Presence mod.)
 HP, +1 for each other effect you're concentrating on.
+O alvo fica desidratado e fraco, como se alguém estivesse espremendo a vida dele.
+Um líquido branco, doce e cheiroso é jorrado das suas feridas recentes junto com sangue, o que rejuvenesce o causador da ferida.

-- **Hex: Weakened.** The target has -1 to all of their saving throws, -1 for each other effect you're concentrating on.
+- **Hex: Anemia Arcana.** The target has -1 to all of their saving throws, -1 for each other effect you're concentrating on.
+O alvo fica com profundas e escuras olheiras, seus músculos desinflam e suas juntas rangem com cada movimento tortuoso.

-- **Hex: Slowed.** The target has their movement speed halved.
+- **Hex: Suor de Slime.** The target has their movement speed halved. *Descrição:* A pele do alvo começa a secretar um pus verde fedido que atrapalha o movimento das suas pernas, e faz com que se mova de forma desajeitada.

-- **Hex: Fragile.** Your first ally each turn that hits the target deals an extra 1d6 damage, +1d6 for each other effect you're concentrating on.
+- **Hex: Pele de Palha.** Your first ally each turn that hits the target deals an extra 1d6 damage, +1d6 for each other effect you're concentrating on. *Descrição:* a pele do alvo seca e racha, revelando sua vulnerável e vermelha carne viva.

 ## Witch's Brews